Home Wrecker: Plot

-Meanwhile, at Pearl Bailey High School, when Principal Lewis knocks a box of candy out of Barry's hands, Barry is quickly able to determine what was lost.
-Deciding to test Barry, Principal Lewis runs through a deck of cards and Barry is successful in determining the remaining cards.
+Meanwhile, at Pearl Bailey High School, when Principal Lewis knocks a box of candy out of Barry's hands, Barry quickly determines what was lost.
+Deciding to test Barry, Principal Lewis runs through a deck of cards, and Barry is successful in determining the remaining cards.
 Principal Lewis takes Barry, Steve, Snot, and Toshi out to a gambling house where he turns Barry loose at the blackjack table and quickly wins big.
 However, when Principal Lewis leaves them stuck in the car while he goes to a strip club with the winnings.
-The boys decide to strike out on their own, and are successful until Principal Lewis finds them and threatens to sell them out.
+The boys decide to strike out on their own and are successful until Principal Lewis finds them and threatens to sell them out.
 They expose Principal Lewis, who owes the casino $22,014 (the $14 is due to an overpriced reuben).
-Lewis reveals that the kids were counting cards and the casino owner orders that they all be shot.
+Lewis reveals that the kids were counting cards, and the casino owner orders that they all be shot.
 Fleeing the casino's goons, they hide behind a trash can until the goons empty their weapons.
 Barry betrays Principal Lewis by claiming the goons are out of ammunition when one of them has a single bullet left.
 Principal Lewis bursts out in confidence but is shot in the shoulder as the goons leave satisfied.
 Barry then jams his finger into Principal Lewis' bullet wound as part of his revenge for knocking his candy out of his hands.